Why Your Weight Lifting Routine Is Making You Stronger But Not Bigger

 Can You Train for Strength and Muscle Gain at the Same Time?

 In a word, yes.

 However, it’s important to recognize that strength training and hypertrophy training require separate approaches that you’ll have to balance in your weight lifting routine.

-According to Brad Schoenfeld, Ph.D, C.S.C.S., you maximize strength by lifting very heavy weights in low volume, and you maximize muscle growth by lifting moderately heavy weights in high volume.
+According to Brad Schoenfeld, Ph.D, C.S.C.S., associate professor in exercise science at Lehman College, you maximize strength by lifting very heavy weights in low volume, and you maximize muscle growth by lifting moderately heavy weights in high volume.